WhatLibrarian/jekyll-now/OERweek2019.md

 Despite our size as a small, 2500 FTE, rural college we've been able to leverage the collective power of large community driven open software projects (such as WordPress) to be the backbone of our OER infrastructure.

-This foucs is emphasized by the IMS Global Learning Consortium, in a piece called “The Importance of Interoperability in Achieving the Potential Advantages of Digital Curriculum”.
+This focus is emphasized by the IMS Global Learning Consortium, in a piece called “The Importance of Interoperability in Achieving the Potential Advantages of Digital Curriculum”.
 Interoperability is recognized as a catalyst to reduce costs, increase digital interactivity and learner engagement, and assist in accessibility work.
 ___

 ## Slide 4 Pb Con't.